jejimenez/jejimenez/README.md

 # 💫 About Me:
 I'm currently working on quality assurance for Insurance services platforms.
-Experienced in the end-to-end software development life cycle, from documentation, requirements gathering, development, testing, deployment, and support/maintenance.<br>I'm looking forward to work on web3 projects.
+Experienced in the end-to-end software development life cycle, from documentation, requirements gathering, development, testing, and support/maintenance.<br>I'm looking forward to work on web3 projects.
 I'm skillful at walking through the code to find issues.
 Fast learner.
 And "tech-motivated".

 ## 🌐 Socials: